 - Extra tips from our parents

-1. Should you give pocket money for chores?
+1. Should you give an allowance for chores?

 Well there’s no short answer (other than “it depends”).
 To an extent it’s about what you believe, but you also need to consider what’s going to work for you and your kids.
 We outline the main schools of thought, and different approaches later in this post, but here’s a quick overview of the general pros and cons: